Ugandans choose between long-time leader and popstar politician | Politics

 Ugandans choose between long-time leader and popstar politician

-Ugandans wearing face masks to brave the pandemic voted on Thursday as police and soldiers patrolled the streets of the capital during a presidential election pitting long-time leader Yoweri Museveni against popular singer Bobi Wine.
+Ugandans wearing face masks to brave the pandemic turned out in force on Thursday to vote in a election pitting long-time leader Yoweri Museveni against popular singer and lawmaker Bobi Wine.

-Long lines of voters snaked out of polling stations visited by Reuters in Kampala, a stronghold for an opposition galvanized by popstar-turned-politician Wine despite a campaign scarred by deadly crackdowns.
-Polls closed at 4 p.m.
-(1300 GMT) but voters in line then were allowed to cast their ballots.
-At two stations in Kampala, between 75 and 100 people were still queuing after 4 p.m. while at three others, staff were preparing to count votes.
+Long lines of voters snaked out of polling stations in the capital Kampala, a stronghold for an opposition galvanized by Wine despite a campaign scarred by deadly crackdowns.
+Police and soldiers patrolled the streets of Kampala during the day and the city was calm as night fell.
+A curfew in force since March because of COVID-19 comes in at 9 p.m.
+(1800 GMT).

+After polls closed at 4 p.m., hundreds of Wine supporters in Kampala returned to their polling stations to heed his call to "protect the vote" by watching the count.
+At the station where Wine voted, security forces chased his supporters away.
+At three polling stations Reuters visited during counting, cheers rose up from throngs of young people every time an election agent raised a ballot cast for Wine.
+There was silence when the president's name was read out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)